krautlabs/test/README.md

 ## Styles

-Tool uses the Pygments library which comes with a range of styles that can be selected with the `--style` options.
+CodeVista uses the Pygments library which comes with a range of styles that can be selected with the `--style` options.
 The complete list can be found [here](https://pygments.org/styles/).

 Some dark styles:
 - monokai